 - 1/8 teaspoon ﬁne sea salt (optional)

 - 1. Preheat the oven to 325°F (163°C).
 Line an 8-inch square baking pan with foil or parchment paper and spray with nonstick cooking spray.

 - 2. Stir together the nuts or seeds, cereal, and dried fruit in a large bowl.
 Add the syrup and salt (if using) to the nut mixture and stir until evenly coated.
 Transfer the mixture to the prepared pan.
-Place a large piece of parchment paper, wax paper, or plastic wrap (the plastic wrap needs to be coated with nonstick cooking spray) atop the bar mixture and use it to spread, ﬂatten, and very ﬁrmly press the mixture evenly into the pan.
+Place a large piece of parchment paper, wax paper, or plastic wrap (and, if desired, spray the wrap or paper with nonstick cooking spray) atop the bar mixture and use it to spread, ﬂatten, and very ﬁrmly press the mixture evenly into the pan.
 Discard the paper or plastic.

 - 3. Bake for 17 to 20 minutes, or until slightly browned at the edges but still somewhat soft at the center.
 Let cool 20 minutes in the pan on a wire rack.

 - 4. Using the liner, lift the mixture from the pan and transfer to a cutting board.
 Cut into 10 bars.
 Let cool completely.
 Tightly wrap the homemade KIND bars individually in plastic wrap and store at room temperature for up to 3 days, in the refrigerator for up to 2 weeks, or in the freezer in an airtight container for up to 1 month (if frozen, let thaw at room temperature for about 1 hour prior to biting into it).

 Homemade KIND Bar Variations